sdras/ecommerce-netlify/README.md

 # 🛍 Ecommerce Store with Netlify Functions, Tigris Cloud and Stripe

 > A serverless function to process stripe payments with Nuxt, Netlify, Tigris Cloud and Lambda.
-Tigris Cloud is used as a backend to the store and providing storage, search, query for the product items.
+Tigris stores the product catalog and provides Real-time Search.

 Demo site is here: [E-Commerce Store](https://ecommerce-netlify.netlify.com/)